TERMS OF BUSINESS

 - LIMITATION OF LIABILITY

-12.1 The Supplier has obtained insurance cover in respect of its own legal liability for individual claims not exceeding £750,000 per claim.
+12.1 The Supplier shall ensure that it has obtained appropriate insurance cover in respect of its own legal liability for individual claims in accordance with the liability caps below.
 The limits and exclusions in this Clause reflect the insurance cover the Supplier has been able to arrange and the Customer is responsible for making its own arrangements for the insurance of any excess loss.

 12.2 Nothing in this Agreement limits any liability which cannot legally be limited, including but not limited to liability for:

 (a) death or personal injury caused by negligence;

 (c) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 12.3 Subject to Clause 12.2, the Supplier’s total liability to the Customer in respect of all breaches within any contract year shall not exceed the total charges in the contract year in which the breaches occurred;